 In the early years, play forms an important part in the development of mathematics and numeracy, enabling learners to solve problems, explore ideas, establish connections and collaborate with others.
 In later years, learners need to have opportunities to work both independently and collaboratively to build on the foundations established in the early years.

-Formal mathematics is founded on basic truths and develops through rigorous logical reasoning.
+Formal mathematics has developed through rigorous logical reasoning.
 It involves inventing or discovering abstract objects and establishing the relationships between them.
-It also teaches us the difference between conjecture, likelihood and proof.
+It also teaches the difference between conjecture, likelihood and proof.

 Mathematical thinking involves applying similarly logical reasoning, this time to the investigation of relations within and between concepts, along with justifying and proving findings.
 Indeed, understanding mathematical concepts and being able to apply and reason with the abstract representations of concepts is central to learning mathematics.
 And essential to this is comprehension of, and proficiency with, the symbols and symbol systems used in mathematics.